stefwalter/blog/content/technical/installer-anti-pattern.md

 Fix the application, software or operating system so that it does the right thing, or an acceptable default.
 Then let the user adjust it later if necessary.
 But don't lazily punt responsibility to the user by asking them to make decisions up front.

-The second consequence reqires a little more discussion.
+The second consequence requires a little more discussion.
 When the user configures something during a wizard or setup process, they learn (whether consciously or subconsciously) how to perform that configuration task.
 This is useless disposable throw-away knowledge.
 We then force the user to relearn how to do it differently when they want to change that configuration choice.
 You can almost hear the internal dialog:

  * "Wait ... maybe I should have chosen a different time zone ... this is a server after all."
  * "Hmmm, how do I change that?
 I just clicked that map thingy a moment ago."
  * "I wonder if I should just reinstall so and make a different choice this time?"

 Now obviously there are immutable aspects of the setup process.
 And those unfortunately require the user to make choices.
 But when something really is immutable it cleanly avoids the second problem above: the user cannot change it.
-This mitagates the anti-pattern somewhat.
+This mitigates the anti-pattern somewhat.

 ## Examples